Important Legal Disclaimer

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is given regarding the completeness, accuracy, or currency of the information.
 Readers use this information entirely at their own risk.

 What if that "amazing deal" is not a discount at all?
-What if it is one of the major red flags when buying a house dressed up as an opportunity?
+What if it is a major problem dressed up as an opportunity?

 These are warning signs when buying a home that indicate structural failures, hazards, or system problems.
-Knowing the red flags when buying a house protects your investment.
+Knowing these dealbreakers when house hunting protects your investment.

-Test yourself: which of these home buying red flags should stop you right away?
+Test yourself: which of these should stop you right away?

 - Fresh paint throughout an older home